khaibaodai/Prompt-Optimizer/README.md

 - `/` - Home route for text prompt optimization
 - `/image` - Route for image prompt optimization
-- `/reset_session` - Route to reset the user session
+- `/reset` - Route to reset the user input & response

-## Customizing the System Prompt
+- `/change_language/<language>` - Route to switch between languages

+## Language Support

+The application supports:
+- Vietnamese (Default)
+- English

-You can customize how the AI optimizes prompts by modifying the `SYSTEM_INSTRUCTION` variable in the `helpers.py` file.
+You can switch between languages using the language toggle in the header.

 ## Style Categories for Image Prompts